mhnvelu/aws-serverless-project/README.md

     - Code Signing
         - Use code signing to restrict the deployment of unvalidated code.
     - Database proxies
+        - Add RDS Proxy
     - File Systems
+        - Add EFS
     - State Machines
 - Alias Tab
 - Versions Tab
     - Create Version
         - Publish new versions of a function.
         - $LATEST always points to latest published version.
         - If we have published versions v1 and v2, then $LATEST points to v2.
+- Alias Tab

     - Create Alias
         - An alias is a pointer to one or two versions.
         - You can shift traffic between two versions, based on weights (%) that you assign.
         - NOTE: $LATEST is not supported for an alias pointing to more than 1 version
         - The API Gateway can refer ``lambdaFunctionName:lambdaAlias`` or
             ``lambdaFunctionName:${stageVariables.lambdaAlias}`` to send traffic to specific alias which in turn send traffic configured versions.

 ### Lambda Scaling and Concurrency
 - When a Lambda is invoked, the following steps happen